yrahul3910/atracker-analysis/documentation.md

 ## Categorization rules

 - The categories are the ones in the graph above.
 - If multiple activities are being performed simultaneously (e.g., watching YouTube while eating), the _primary_ activity is registered.
-In the previous example, it would be coded as "Streaming", NOT "Food").
+In the previous example, it would be coded as "Streaming", NOT "Food".
 A general rule (that is not perfectly accurate) is the following two questions: (a) when describing what you're doing to a friend, what do you mention first? (b) which activity takes more of the time?
 - Some activities are grouped: _any_ activity in the washroom are grouped into "Washroom"; _all_ forms of social media are grouped into "Social media"; _any_ streaming service being used categorizes as "Streaming".
 - If you're wondering, working on this is categorized as "Programming".